Getting Started

 npm install small-worldBasic Setup

 The engine uses a strategy-based lifecycle.
-You subclass AbstractShowcase (or Application depending on your wrapper) and override the setupScene and update lifecycle methods.
+You subclass SmallWorld (or AbstractShowcase, which adds a few demo/debug conveniences on top of SmallWorld) and override the setupScene and update lifecycle methods.

 Create a file named app.ts to boot the engine: